isovic/racon/README.md

         -h, --help
             prints the usage

+    only available when built with CUDA:
+        -c, --use-cuda
+            use CUDA accelerated polishing

 `racon_test` is run without any parameters.

 Usage of `racon_wrapper` equals the one of `racon` with two additional parameters: